 With ever-increasing complexity in distributed systems and growing cloud-native solutions, monitoring and observability become a very important aspect in understanding how the systems are behaving.
 There is a need for scalable tools that can collect data from all the services and provide the engineers with a unified view of performance, errors, logs, and availability of components.
 These tools also need to be cost-effective and performant.
-In this article, we will go through two popular stacks – EFK (Elasticsearch) and PLG (Loki) and understand their architecture and differences.
+In this article, we will go through two popular stacks for logging in Kubernetes – EFK (Elasticsearch) and PLG (Loki) and understand their architecture and differences.

 You might have heard of ELK or EFK stack which has been very popular.
 It is a set of monitoring tools – Elastic search (object store), Logstash or FluentD (log routing and aggregation), and Kibana for visualization.